Erickramirez/CarND-Vehicle-Detection/README.md

 * `pix_per_cell = 8 #the image grouped in cells of  8x8 pixels`
 * `cell_per_block = 2 #specifies the local area over which the histogram counts in a given cell will be normalized`
 * `hog_channel = 'ALL' #It will process all the channels`

-Note: Adding one more channel will increase a lot of the feature size, in this case I keep it only for accuracy, however it involves longer processing time.

 #####b.
 Get spatial features
 It consist in resize the image in order to get an smaller feature vector (in 1D version of the same image).
 I resized the image to 32 x 32 pixels with 3 channels. the return will be 32 x 32 x3 = 3072.
 The code about this feature extraction is  in `bin_spatial` function of the `lesson_functions.py` file.